 The government must follow the law.

 It has a responsibility under the Species at Risk Act to help at-risk species survive and recover.
-This means it cannot approve a project that will push species or endangered populations to extinction — regardless of the project’s perceived benefits.
+This means that, without measures to mitigate harm to at-risk species, the government cannot approve a project that will push endangered species or populations to extinction.